 It is best to try to agree on custody without going to court.
 Unfortunately, a ploy some men use is to threaten to sue for custody, knowing that this is a woman’s weak spot and that by attacking it, she may give up everything just to keep the kids.
 Past parenting should indicate if he is seriously considering trying to raise the children himself.
 If you feel that it's in your children's best interest to stay with you, then don't budge.
 Just realize that child custody litigation is expensive and will eat up your assets.
 Worst of all it puts your children in the middle of your divorce proceedings, a place they don’t need to be.

 If you are battling for custody, you need sound strategy for your case.
-Consider reading "Child Custody A to Z: Winning with Evidence" This book fully outlines and explains child custody litigation and what to expect in a custody battle.
+Consider reading "Child Custody A to Z: Winning with Evidence" (#ad - As an Amazon Associate I earn from qualifying purchases).
+This book fully outlines and explains child custody litigation and what to expect in a custody battle.
 It goes into detail on how custody decisions are made, walks you through what to expect at each stage of the process, and gives tips on how to make sure your abilities are clearly presented to the people who will influence the final child custody arrangement.
 This book is meant to eliminate surprises so you can avoid costly mistakes along the way.

 Once child custody is determined, a visitation schedule can be worked out.
 Remember that children respond best to a routine that they can rely on.
 While the standard is every other week-end and alternating holidays, you need to take your child’s age and development into consideration.
 Here are some general suggestions for visitation: